Pantone’s 2019 Colour of the Year is a peachy orange with a golden undertone. Living Coral is set to inspire optimism, energy and social connection

 Words by: Bea Taylor.
 Pantone images via: Pantone.
 Dulux images by: Lisa Cohen.
 Styling by: Bree Leech and Heather Nette King.

 Whether you have a question on the local Real Estate market or whether should you spend money on your home before you sell just call Matt Wineera on 0274 951 536 who is always on hand to answer your query.
-Check out our Value Plus Selling Fee which saves you lots of money on your selling commission.

 You can check out our blogs – especially the helpful hints on painting like a pro or revamping your room and changing your interior lifestyle doesn’t need to be expensive